jovotech/learn-jovo/tutorials/alexa-skill-tutorial-nodejs/README.md

 This is your webhook url: https://webhook.jovo.cloud/[your-id]
 ```

-As you can see above, Jovo is automatically creating a link to your local server: the [Jovo Webhook](https://www.jovo.tech/framework/docs/server/webhook#jovo-webhook).
+As you can see above, Jovo is automatically creating a link to your local server: the [Jovo Webhook](https://www.jovo.tech/docs/server/webhook#jovo-webhook).
 Paste the link into the field of the Amazon Developer Console and choose the second option for the SSL Certificate (the link Jovo webhook provides you is a secure subdomain):

 ![](./img/jovo-webhook.jpg)

 Great!
 Your voice app is now running locally and ready to test.
 If you're interested in how to set up Lambda, read further.
 If you want to dive right into the testing, jump to ["Hello World!"](#hello-world).

-### b) Host your Code on AWS Lambda
+### Host your Code on AWS Lambda

 [AWS Lambda](https://aws.amazon.com/lambda/) is a serverless hosting solution by Amazon.
 Many Skills are hosted on this platform, as it is a cheap alternative to other hosting providers, and also Amazon offers additional credits for Alexa Skill developers.
 In this section, you'll learn how to host your Skill on Lambda.
 This usually takes a few steps, so be prepared.
 If you only want to get an output for the first time, go back up to [Local Prototyping](#local-prototyping).